 Peter Iwers and Daniel Svensson used to be members of death metal band In Flames from Gothenburg.
-Today they run a brewery called Odd Island Brewing and the restaurant 2112 (the former named after the island location of one of the owners, and the latter named after the 1976 album by Canadian rock band Rush).
+Today they run a brewery called Odd Island Brewing and the restaurant 2112 (the former named after “Särö” which is the location of one of the owners, and the latter named after the 1976 album by Canadian rock band Rush).

 The music selection is usually awesome, featuring the artists you would expect from a rock-focused establishment.
 Don’t be surprised if you hear songs by Black Sabbath, Dio or Queens of the Stone Age.
 The walls are decorated with music memorabilia featuring Johnny Cash and other famous faces, as well as a small shrine dedicated to Lemmy from Motörhead.